jfbrennan/retchful/README.md

 # futch
 Futch is a [fetch](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) client for RESTful services.
-Futch offers a more meaningful API, handles all the gotchas and JSON stuff, sets sensible defaults, and is less than half a kb.
+Futch offers a more meaningful API, adds a couple goodies, handles all the gotchas and JSON stuff, sets sensible defaults, and is _less than_ half a kb.

 ## API

-`get(url[, options])` Sends an HTTP "GET".
+`get(url[, options])` Sends an HTTP "GET" for all resources.
+Get a specific resource by setting the `id` option.
 Optionally attach query params by setting `params` in options.
-Get a specific resource by setting the `id` option.

 `save(url[, options])` Sends an HTTP "POST" if there is no id.
 If there is and id, then it'll "PUT".
-If the id has a different name, say what it is by setting the `idAttribute` in options.
+If id has a different name, configure that using the `idAttribute` option.

 `delete(url, {id})` Sends an HTTP "DELETE".
 You must include the id option.